Glossary

-Customer experience management (CEM) is the practice of creating personalized interactions across physical and digital touchpoints.
-Customer experience can be broadly defined as how your customers feel about your business and its brand over all of its interactions, digital and offline, during their entire relationship with your company.
+Customer experience management (CEM) is the practice of designing, measuring, and optimizing personalized interactions across physical and digital touchpoints throughout the entire customer lifecycle.
+Customer experience can be broadly defined as how customers feel about a brand over all interactions, digital and offline, during their entire relationship.
+CEM is sometimes abbreviated as CXM.

 What Is Customer Experience Management (CEM)?

-CEM fundamentally relies on strong customer data analytics to reveal critical insights into customer behavior and expectations, so that changes and new customer experiences can be created and tailored to different customer segments.
-Today, much of the customer data management and analytics are handled by customer data platforms (CDPs), which use data to help companies deliver highly personalized interactions in the right place and at the right time.
+CEM fundamentally relies on strong customer data analytics to reveal critical insights into customer behavior and expectations, so that experiences can be tailored to different customer segments.
+Today, much of this data management and analytics is handled by customer data platforms (CDPs), which unify data to help companies deliver highly personalized interactions in the right place and at the right time.

-Customer experience is increasingly one of the most important competitive differentiators a business has at its disposal.
-This is particularly true for consumer-focused businesses such as retailers.
-Customer experience spans both physical interactions, such as a retail store experience, and digital interactions across omnichannel touchpoints such as websites and social media posts.
-High-quality customer experiences don’t occur by accident.
-Without a customer experience management strategy and the proper tools and processes in place — including customer journey mapping and customer segmentation — you’re simply hoping for the best, which isn’t an effective plan for promoting loyalty and evangelism among your customer base.
+Customer experience is increasingly one of the most important competitive differentiators a business has.
+This is particularly true for consumer-focused businesses such as retailers and financial services.
+CX spans both physical interactions, such as a retail store experience, and digital interactions across omnichannel touchpoints like websites, mobile apps, and social media.

 FAQ